NahalG/Telling-Stories-with-Data/CritiqueByDesign.md

 Interpreting this data visualization in isolation of the qualitative data outlined in the report, one might ponder as to what story does this visualization really aims at narrating.
 The chart lacks a crisp title which indicates the purpose of the graph.
 However, after perusing through it closely, the viewer is able to identify that it showcases a decline in maternal mortality ratio in WHO regions and the world.
 The chart appears heavy due to excessive gridlines, curved bar lines and inconsistent aesthetics (shape of bars and labeling).

-## Brainstorming & Re-iterating Data Visualisation
+## Brainstorming & Ideating Data Visualization

 After interpreting the chart, I placed myself in the shoes of the target audience and tried to recreate a visualization which would easily communicate the message without the need for supplement qualitative information.
 Therefore, I decided to recreate it the form of a line graph.